ENDING VIOLENCE AGAINST SYRIAN WOMEN & CHILDREN

-Over 1 million refugees have fled to the Beqaa Valley since the beginning of the war in Syria.
+Over 1 million refugees have fled to the Beqaa Valley, Lebanon since the beginning of the war in Syria.
 More than 80% are women and children.
 One Million Thumbprints is partnering with Together for the Family, a nonprofit working in Lebanon and Syria to support Syrian refugees.

-Most women and children fleeing the war in Syria are alone, facing separation from their sons, husbands, brothers and fathers.
-Thousands of Syrian men over the age of 16 are either conscripted, kidnapped, or killed.
-Women are left alone to fend for themselves often experience gender-based violence, being taken advantage of through forced labor of their children and/or themselves, or forces sexual servitude through temporary “marriages” and/or sexual payment for ground rent, protection, food and medicine.
+Most women and children fleeing the war in Syria face separation from their sons, husbands, brothers and fathers.
+Thousands of Syrian men over the age of 16 are conscripted, kidnapped or killed.
+Women and/or their children are forced into labor or sexual servitude through temporary “marriages” or sexual "payment" for rent, protection, food or medicine.

-Living conditions, economic opportunity, medical care and education are sub-standard or nonexistent.
-Life for Syrian refugee women in the Beqaa Valley is daily, stressful, and violent.
+Beyond experiencing these forms of violence, Syrian women and children face dreadful living conditions.
+Medical care and education are sub-standard or nonexistent.
+Economic opportunity is absent.
+Life for Syrian refugee women and children in the Beqaa Valley is daily, stressful and violent.

-Partner with us in providing trauma care for a Syrian woman for one month ($75) or one year ($900).
+Partner with One Million Thumbprints by providing trauma care for a Syrian woman for one month ($75) or one year ($900).

-Partner with us in providing health services for a mother and child for one month ($80) or a full year ($960).
+Partner with us by providing health services for a mother and child for one month ($80) or a full year ($960).

-The Community Center Safe Zone Project was created in response to the severe need for a safe, protected, non-sectarian space for Syrian refugees where they can receive educational, vocational, and economic help, as well as medical and trauma care.
+The Community Center Safe Zone Project was created in response to the severe need for safe, protected, non-sectarian space for Syrian refugees to receive educational, vocational, and economic and medical help.

-The Safe Zone will prevent and reverse these traumatizing effects.
+Safe Zones are proven to prevent and reverse the traumatizing effects associated with war.
 Located in neutral, non-sectarian, non-governmental area, the Safe Zone welcomes refugees of any background to participate in conflict resolution skill training, trauma care and healing through art and music therapy.
 The Safe Zone will also provide support and referrals for basic life necessities, medical care, and education for children from pre-school to vocational.

-Partner with us in providing education for a child for one month of school ($100) or a full year ($1,200).
+Partner with us by providing education for a child for one month of school ($100) or a full year ($1,200).